vinicentus/rpi_serial/README.md

 [pub global run](https://dart.dev/tools/pub/cmd/pub-global#running-a-script)
 rpi_serial:build_lib runs the [rpi_serial/bin/build_lib.dart](bin/build_lib.dart)
-program which in turn calls the [build_lib](lib/src/native/build_lib) script to compile the native librpi_serial_ext.so library for the rpi_i2c package.
+program which in turn calls the [build_lib](lib/src/native/build_lib) script to compile the native librpi_serial_ext.so library for the rpi_serial package.

 ## Connecting

-Refer to [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) for connecting your serial device to the Raspberry Pi.
+Refer to [Raspberry Pi GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) for connecting your serial device to the Raspberry Pi.
 By default pins 8 is TX and 10 is RX on the GPIO header.

 Note that the Raspberry Pi actually has two UARTs.